umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 3 - Lists.md

 # Discussion 3: Lists

-Welcome to the second discussion!
+Welcome to the third discussion!
 This week you'll learn more about Lists and we'll review reduce.

 ## Materials